 Project Summary: The project includes the restoration of a three-story mixed-use building located at 765 Tyler Street.
 The building was recently acquired by Mill Town Capital as part of an effort of strategic acquisitions on Tyler Street.
 As proposed, the building will bolster efforts being made at the former St. Mary's campus in creating new market rate housing in the neighborhood, as well as code-compliant ground floor commercial space.

 Funding Source(s): Private funds, DHCD, City of Pittsfield.

-Projected Job Creation: 5-7 FTE, 48 construction positions
+Projected Job Creation: 5-7 FTE, 48 construction positions completion date is June of 2021.

 Related Linkages: housing, historic redevelopment